DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumnButton/disabled.md

 Specifies whether the button is disabled.

 ##### param(options): Object
-Information about the row and column that contain the button.
+Information about the current row and column that contain the button.

 ##### field(options.column): dxDataGridColumn
 The column's properties.